GreenleafLab/chromVAR/README.md

 deviations <- compute_deviations(counts_mat = inputs$counts, background_peaks = bg, peak_indices = motif_ix)
 ```

 The function `compute_deviations` returns a list with two matrices.
 The first matrix (deviations$z if using command above) will give the deviation z-score for each set of peaks (rows) for each cell or sample (columns).
 These z-scores represent how accessible the set of peaks is relative to the expectation based on equal chromatin accessibility profiles across cells/samples, normalized by a set of background peak sets matched for GC and average accessability.
-The second matrix (deviations$fc) will give the log2 fold change in accessibility for each set of peaks relative to the expected, again normalized the be set of background peaks.
+The second matrix (deviations$fc) will give the log2 fold change in accessibility for each set of peaks relative to the expected, again normalized by the set of background peaks.